A-Z of T-SHIRT IDEAS

 Danger Mouse T-Shirts

 This was a very British 80s cartoon that featured the voices of comedy greats David Jason (as Danger Mouse) and Terry Scott (as his sidekick Penfold).
 There will, no doubt, be many of you who have fond memories of coming from school and settling down in front of the TV to watch this cartoon - that includes myself!

 This was a very British and old-fashioned animation which featured a lovable steam engine called Ivor.
 There are a number of designs available and in various colours.
 These tees would make a lovely gift idea for someone who grew up watching the animated series back in the 1970s.

 Transport yourself back to Cuckoo Land with one of these retro cartoon T-shirts.
 Although regarded as an 80s cartoon, the series originally aired on ITV from 1976 to 1979, but was repeated during the 80s.
 Best memories for me are Jamie's pet dog Wordsworth and his mother saying "sleep well, Jamie" at the start of each episode.

+There are actually dozens of designs available with a Transformers theme, and the one shown is a cybertron contrast design.
 The first toys started to appear around 1984 with the TV series and movie quickly following.
 TV ads for the transformer toys (I can still remember the "robots in disguise" song in the ad) were regularly shown during the 1980s.